-Campus shootings have galvanized the nation in debate about whether gun regulation, even eradication, should be taken up by Congress or Executive action.
+Campus shootings have galvanized the nation in a debate about whether gun regulation, even eradication, should be taken up by Congress or Executive action.
 As the Umpqua Community College shooting reinforced these insistent calls for added legislation, President Obama proclaimed that “prayers and thoughts are not enough“.
 Yet, the current administration will not engage the matter and Obama’s track record shows why: President Obama’s policy machine creates markets and never destroys them.

 Remember when people thought Obamacare would ruin the healthcare insurance industry?
 Thus far, the opposite has been true.
 The market model has exploded privatization and the growth rate of healthcare spending is expected to finish at 6.8%, a modest gain after the entire industry complied with the various provisions.
 This is certainly not an anomaly or a haphazard accident.
 In fact, while predictions by IBISWorld lower the margin rates for the industry by 5% over the next 5 years, for-profit healthcare companies are likely to increase revenue by 3% each year for the same five-year period, finishing the decade at $85262 billion.
 Both of these effects are results of compliance measures within the ACA.